-Prerequisite: Average below 70 in Math 8 or an average of 75 or below in Math 8 with Lab and teacher recommendation
+Prerequisite: Average of 70 in Math 8 or completion of Math 8 with Lab and teacher recommendation

-This course of study is the first year in a two-year Common Core Algebra curriculum.
+This course of study is the first year in a two-year Algebra curriculum.
 Topics will include polynomials, linear and quadratic equations, factoring, and coordinate geometry.
 This course places an emphasis on basic computational and foundational algebra skills.
-Students will take the Common Core Algebra Regents examination after successful completion of the two-year program in June of tenth grade.
+Students will take the Algebra Regents examination after successful completion of the two-year program in June of tenth grade.

-0456 Geometry Honors (1 High School Credit)

-Prerequisite: Algebra I Honors or Honors Theory
+0456 Geometry Honors (1 High School Credit) Recommended calculator: TI 84 Plus CE Prerequisite: Algebra I Honors or Honors Theory

-This accelerated course of study follows the New York State Common Core Geometry curriculum.
+This accelerated course of study follows the New York State Geometry curriculum.
 Topics will include transformational geometry, geometric constructions, proof, triangles, quadrilaterals, similarity, trigonometry, circles, parabolas, and three-dimensional figures.
-Students enrolled in this course will take the Common Core Geometry Regents examination in June.
+Students enrolled in this course will take the Geometry Regents examination in June.